rayane2907/rayane2907/README.md

 <h1 align="center">Hi 👋, I'm Rayane AMMAR KHODJA</h1>
 <h3 align="center">A passionate AI and Computer Vision Research Engineer with a background in Electrical Engineering.</h3>

-- 🌱 Currently **I am doing my PhD in Anomaly detection and diagnosis in chemical pilot plants (Chemical Reactors).**
+- 🌱 Currently **I am doing my PhD in Anomaly detection and diagnosis in chemical pilot plants (Chemical Reactors) using Artificial Intelligence and Computer Vision approaches**

 - 👯 I’m looking to collaborate on **Prognostic and Health Management with AI applications.**